abdellah-Taibaoui/Document-Assistant-Using-RAG/README.md

 ![rag pipline](https://github.com/user-attachments/assets/31857112-fad1-4ee9-9c1f-28c6809e5f93)

-All the way from PDF ingestion to "chat with PDF" style features.

 In our specific example, we'll build a RAG workflow using langchain and huggingface that allows a person to query PDF version of a Medical Textbooks that contain 558 pages and have an LLM generate responses back to the query based on passages of text from the Medical textbook.

 PDF source: [poly_pharmacologie_generale.pdf](https://www.pharmacobx.fr/documents/pharmacologiegenerale/poly_pharmacologie_generale.pdf).